geoglows/training.geoglows.org/docs/index.md

 ## Overview
 GEOGLOWS is the Group on Earth Observation's (GEO) Global Water Sustainability Program.
 One of the offerings from this program is a global scale hydrologic model which provides daily forecasted streamflow and historical streamflow data back to 1940.
-This data and the many tools for using it are made possible through partnerships and collaborations with the many government and non-government organizations.
+This data and the many tools for using it are made possible through partnerships and collaborations with many government and non-government organizations.
 For more information about the GEOGLOWS program, please visit the [GEOGloWS Website](https://geoglows.org).

 Several presentations are linked below, providing further insight into the scope and impact of GEOGloWS.